Header ImageHeader Image

 4. Students will watch a movie and discuss it.

 3. Look at the assessments in #2 that did not reflect integrated performances.
-How could these be changed to integrate the three modes of Communication and the other four ‘C’s of the National Standards?
+How could these be changed to integrate the three modes of Communication?